Looking forwards and backwards: dynamics and genealogies of locally regulated populations: The lookdown process

 Evidently this mechanism increases the proportion of individuals with higher levels.
 To restore the property that the distribution of levels is conditionally uniform given $\eta$, we impose that the level $v$ of an individual at location $x$ evolves according to the differential equation

 Since $v \in [0, N]$, this moves levels down; see~\cite{etheridge/kurtz:2019}, Section~3.4 for a detailed explanation.

-Levels never cross below 0, while particles whose levels move above $N$ are regarded as dead (and are removed from the population).
+This drift does not allow levels to cross below 0, \revpoint{1}{20} while we will declare that particles whose levels move above $N$ are regarded as dead (and are removed from the population).
 Therefore, in order to incorporate death, the level of the individual at location $x$ with level $u$ moves upwards at an additional rate $\theta\mu_\theta(x,\eta) u$.
 Since levels are uniform, it is easy to check that if $\mu_\theta$ were constant, this would imply an exponential lifetime for each individual; see~\cite{etheridge/kurtz:2019}, Section~3.1 for more general justification.

 Putting these together, the level $u$ of an individual at $x$ evolves according to:

 We shall write

 which captures the local net difference between reproduction and death, and